 Skip to content

-Part 32: UART Protocol In Depth — How to Synchronize Without a Clock Line
+Part 32: UART Protocol Deep Dive — How to Synchronize Without a Clock Line

-Following up on the previous article: we learned what UART is, why we should learn it, and how to wire the hardware.
-In this article, we tear down the protocol itself to understand exactly what "no clock line" means.
+Following the previous article: We know what UART is, why we should learn it, and how to connect the hardware.
+In this article, we dissect the protocol itself to understand exactly what "no clock line" implies.

 The Core Challenge of Asynchronous Communication

-If you have worked with SPI or I2C before, you will remember they both have a dedicated clock line.
+If you have previously worked with SPI or I2C, you will recall that they both have a dedicated clock line.
 SPI has SCK, and I2C has SCL.
-The purpose of the clock line is clear: the transmitter places data on one edge of the clock signal, and the receiver reads data on the other edge.
-The clock acts like a conductor's baton—every beat has a precise moment, and everyone knows exactly when to do what.
+The role of the clock line is clear: the transmitter places data on one clock edge, and the receiver reads it on the other.
+The clock acts like a conductor's baton—every beat has a precise moment, so everyone knows exactly when to do what.

-UART has no baton.
-The TX and RX lines operate independently—the TX line carries only the signal from the transmitter, and the RX line carries only the signal arriving at the receiver.
-There is no shared clock transition to tell the receiver, "this is the start of a new bit."
-So how does the receiver know where a data frame begins, where it ends, and where the boundary of each bit lies in between?
+UART has no conductor's baton.
+The TX and RX lines are independent—only the transmitter's signal is on the TX line, and only the receiver's signal is on the RX line.
+There is no shared clock transition to tell the receiver, "This is the start of a new bit."
+So, how does the receiver know where a data frame begins, where it ends, and where the boundary of every bit lies?

-The answer is: both sides agree on a rate before communication begins, and then each side uses its own clock to "count the beats" at that rate.
-This agreed-upon rate is the baud rate.
-For example, if both sides agree on 115200 baud, it means 115200 bits are transmitted per second, so the duration of each bit is 1/115200 ≈ 8.68 microseconds.
+The answer is: both parties agree on a rate before communication starts, then use their own clocks to "count the beat" at that rate.
+This agreed-upon rate is the Baud Rate.
+For example, if both sides agree on 115200 baud, it means 115200 bits are transmitted per second, so the duration of one bit is 1/115200 ≈ 8.68 microseconds.
 The transmitter places a new bit on the TX line every 8.68 microseconds, and the receiver samples a bit from the RX line every 8.68 microseconds.
-If both clocks are accurate enough, the whole process aligns.
+If both clocks are precise enough, the entire process stays aligned.

-This is what "asynchronous" means—no shared clock, but achieving synchronization through a pre-agreed rate plus each side's local clock.
-Sounds unreliable?
-It actually works extremely well, because the receiver uses a technique called "oversampling" to align its sampling moments.
+This is the meaning of "asynchronous"—no shared clock, but achieving synchronization through a pre-agreed rate plus local clocks.
+Does it sound unreliable?
+In practice, it works very well because the receiver uses a technique called oversampling to align the sampling moments.

 A complete UART data frame consists of the following parts.
 Let's break it down from start to finish: